hitbear/speedpi/README.md

 To check crontab jobs type `crontab -l` into a terminal.
 To delete all jobs type `crontab -r`

 Observing the csv file could be done by `tail -f speedtest.csv`

+## ToDo

+Sometimes on Raspberry Pi the path for speedtest is /usr/bin and sometimes /usr/local/bin